ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_wabsdev (const double w[], size_t wstride, const double data[], size_t stride, size_t n)

-   This function computes the weighted absolute deviation from the weighted mean of *data*.
+   This function computes the weighted absolute deviation from the weighted mean of :data:`data`.
 The absolute deviation from the mean is defined as,

    .. only:: not texinfo